Getting started

 npm install --save @teller-protocol/teller-widget @tanstack/react-query alchemy-sdk graphql graphql-request react react-dom @teller-protocol/v2-contracts

-Please note that your app must be running React 18.2.0 or higher, and must have the packages in Required packages and that subgraph studio api key is required for the widget to function properly.
+Please note that your app must be running React 18.2.0 or higher, and must have the packages in [#required-packages](#required-packages "mention") and that subgraph studio api key is required for the widget to function properly.

-Using the widget
+## Using the widget

 To use the widget, import it from the package